 Tip #5: Read Through Each Firm’s SEC Records and Brochure

 Wealth management firms can have millions or even billions of dollars in assets under management, but that alone isn’t an indicator of how well they serve their clients.
-If you’ve zeroed in on a handful of firms, consider their past history.
+If you’ve zeroed in on a handful of firms, consider their reputation.
 For instance, has the firm received any special recognition or awards?
 Can you find positive reviews through the Better Business Bureau or another consumer site?

 What to Avoid When Choosing a Wealth Management Firm